HALO fly-over: At 22 metres high, HALO flies over the experiment. In the smoke, the two wake vortices are visible.

 HALO is based on the Gulfstream G550 ultra long range business jet.
 With a range of well over 8000 kilometres, HALO is the first aircraft capable of taking measurements on a continental scale.
 Any region from the poles to the tropics and remote areas of the Pacific can be reached in this research aircraft.

 Up to 15 universal racks for scientific instrumentation can be accomodated in HALO's cabin.

-Additional containers for scientific instruments can be attached under the aircraft's fuselage and under the wings.
+Additional containers for scientific instruments can be attached under the fuselage and under HALO’s wings.

-The HALO project was made possible by the Max Planck Society, members of the Helmholtz Association of German Research Centres (Helmholtz-Gemeinschaft Deutscher Forschungszentren) and a number of other scientific institutes from the field of atmospheric research.
-In total, 31 research institutes are participating in the project.
+The HALO project was made possible by the Max Planck Society, members of the Helmholtz Association of German Research Centres and various other scientific institutes in the atmospheric research sector.
+In total, 31 research institutes are involved in the project.

 Aero-Art Frank Herzog..